The-Marcy-Lab-School/New-York-Times-API-fetch-lab/README.md

 [image]

-You'll be given an API-key, which you will need to use as a query parameter in **ALL** you `fetch` requests to these APIs.
+You'll be given an API-key, which you will need to use as a query parameter in **ALL** your `fetch` requests to these APIs.
 Familize yourself with [all the APIs](https://developer.nytimes.com/apis) the New York Times has to offer!

 ## Build your Web App!